mapbender/mapbender-documentation/en/book/templates.rst

 * create your own twig-file
 * create your own css-file(s)
 * register your bundle in app/AppKernel.php
-* use your template in yml-configuration or choose it through the administration
+* use your template in yml-configuration or choose it through the administration (for new applications) or change the template path for an existing application in your database in table *mb_core_application* in column *template*

 Notice: We already prepared a Workshop/DemoBundle that you can use as a template.
 You can download it here: